-Another, quite different type of resettlement involved moving people who lived in dispersed settlements into large, government-designed villages.
-Such programs of village regrouping, or forcing people to move into 'model villages', were employed by colonial administrations, for example in Egypt and Rhodesia (Zambia) (Mitchell 1988; Kay 1967).
-Never did they go to plan.
-In Rhodesia a policy of moving rural communities into amalgamated settlements was abandoned after famine and food shortages in 1909 (Kay 1967:10-11).
-In Ethiopia under the Derg (the military government in power from 1974 to 1991) official policy was to villagize the entire rural population as part of a program of collectivization of agriculture.
-This vision was never realized, and among farming communities subjected to villagization, patterns of land tenure remained largely unchanged; but many negative effects were felt nevertheless, including social disruption, obstacles to efficient livestock management, and hazards related to increased population density, for example increased risks of diarrheal disease (H. Pankhurst 1992; Taddesse 2002).
+For our purposes, programs of "development-forced displacement" may be usefully divided into three types.
+The first type, villagization, involves moving people who live in dispersed settlements into large, governmentdesigned villages.
+Such programs of village regrouping, or forcing people to move into "model villages," were employed both by colonial administrations, for example in Egypt (Mitchell 1988), and by post-colonial states, for example in Tanzania (Ndagala 1982).
+Rarely did these programs go according to plan.
+In Northern Rhodesia (Zambia), a policy of moving rural communities into amalgamated settlements was abandoned after it resulted in famine and food shortages in 1909 (Kay 1967).
+In Ethiopia, the Derg military government proposed to villagize the entire rural population as part of a program of agricultural collectivization in the late 1970s (A. Pankhurst 1992).
+Although the policy was changed after the famine of 1984, the communities that had been subjected to villagization experienced social disruption, obstacles to efficient livestock management, and hazards related to increased population density-for example increased risks of diarrheal diseases (H. Pankhurst 1992; Taddesse 2002).